Law

 In fulfilling Christ’s commission, the apostles first proclaim the gospel only to Jews and Gentile converts to Judaism (called “proselytes”).
 Only by a series of miracles does God convince Peter to share the Good News with a Roman centurion named Cornelius (read Acts 10:1-48).
 When Peter defends his actions to the other believers in Jerusalem, they are convinced that “God has granted even the Gentiles repentance unto life” (Acts 11:18).

-Though many Jewish Christians continued to observe the Law even after this (see Acts 21:20), the Gentiles were not required to be circumcised (see Galatians 2:3-5), since Gentiles, as well as Jews, find acceptance before God by grace through faith, not by works of the Law (Acts 15:9, 11; Galatians 2:16).
+Though many Jewish Christians continued to observe the Law even after this (see Acts 21:20), the Gentiles were not required to be circumcised (see Galatians 2:3-5) since Gentiles, as well as Jews, find acceptance before God by grace through faith, not by works of the Law (Acts 15:9, 11; Galatians 2:16).
 In other words, they could come to Christ directly, without first becoming converts to Judaism.
 The apostles recognized that both those whose flesh is circumcised and those whose flesh is not could have a circumcision of the heart (Romans 2:25-29; 4:9-17; Colossians 2:11-13).
-This is what counts to God (Galatians 6:12-16); even the Law and Prophets recognized heart circumcision is more important (see Deuteronomy 10:16; 30:6; Jeremiah 4:4; 9:25).
+This counts to God (Galatians 6:12-16); even the Law and Prophets recognized heart circumcision is more important (see Deuteronomy 10:16; 30:6; Jeremiah 4:4; 9:25).

-The change process likely paralleled what happens today concerning the adoption of new technology.
+The change process likely paralleled what happens today concerning adopting new technology.
 Some were early adopters who led the way in adopting the change, such as those who already were abandoning physical circumcision and Jewish customs (see Acts 21:21).
 Into this group, we should probably put Stephen and later Paul, who was at the leading (“bleeding”?) edge.
 Others, such as Peter and John, were middle-of-the-road: they acknowledged the change but did not push it as Paul did.
 Still, others were late adopters, like James the Elder (half-brother of Jesus), though it may be that James remained in this group only to help the others along (Acts 15:12-21 and 21:22-26; yet see Galatians 2:12).

 Paul’s teaching about the Law of Moses